normaq/exynos9820-beyond1lte/README.md

 It's possible to customize the kernel and build it from the browser.
 First of all, create and account on GitHub.
 Next, **fork** this repository.
+**Switch** to the "Actions" tab and activate GitHub Actions.
 At this step you've got your copy of the sources and you can build it with GitHub Actions.
 You need to open github actions [configuration file](.github/workflows/main.yml) and **edit** it from the browser.
 For example, to alter the kernel configuration you need to edit lines:
 ```YAML
     - name: Kernel Configure